EDIT June 15 2020: New $1.50/day Youtube Recipes

 Set oven to 425F.

-Make a roux, add the Roux ingredients to a pan and cook over low-medium heat for ~5 minutes, stirring often.
+Make a roux, and add the roux ingredients to a pan and cook over low-medium heat for ~5 minutes, stirring often.
 Don’t let it burn, it’s easy to do.

 Add the rest of the filling ingredients to the pan, cook until potatoes are soft.
 If you are looking for some pro advice, Dr. Mandy Kirk says to add the potatoes 5 minutes ahead of the vegetables.
 Once the liquid starts to thicken, you are ready to fill the pie.
 More protips- Feel free to add more liquid, milk or water, if the filling is starting to look dry.

 Mix ingredients, spread a little more than half the dough evenly across the bottom of the pie pan and up the sides and to the edge of the pan.

 Take the remaining mixture, flour, a cutting board and rolling pin.
 Roll out flat.

 Add filling.
 Place top of pie crust on top of the pie as best as you can and trim as necessary.
 Cut many holes on the top of pie crust.

 It doesn’t need to be perfect, it will taste great either way.
 I added extra salt and fresh grounded pepper upon serving.